English Curriculum at St John’s CEP School

 The discrete teaching of reading is taught in the following phases:

-- Systematic daily teaching of phonics following the DfES recommended programme ‘Letters and Sounds’.
+- Systematic daily teaching of phonics following the DfES recommended programme ‘Letters and Sounds’ with supporting materials of 'Jolly Phonics' and 'Phonics Play'.

 - Shared reading/ listening to stories.